bolcom/serenade/README.md

 ### Train- and testset <a name="dataset"></a>
-Train and testset can be created from historical user-item click data.
+A train- and testset must be created from historical user-item click data, outside of Serenade.
 Each row in the training- or test set should contain an historical user-item interaction event with the following fields:
 * ```SessionId``` the ID of the session.
 Format: Int64
 * ```ItemId``` the ID of the interacted item.
 Format: Int64
 * ```Time``` the time when the user-item interaction occurred.
 In epoch seconds: Format F32